 The constitution establishes Islam as the state religion of Iraq, Islamic law as a source of legislation, and provides that no law may contravene either Islamic tenets nor the principles of democracy or rights outlined in the constitution.
-The constitution upholds freedom from religious (as well as political and intellectual) coercion, and requires the government to maintain the sanctity of religious sites including Christian sites.
+The constitution upholds freedom from religious (as well as political and intellectual) coercion and requires the government to maintain the sanctity of religious sites including Christian sites.
 Recognised religious groups are permitted free exercise of worship and are given freedom to govern most personal status issues according to their own rites through a religious tribunal system.
 Within the Council of Representatives, five seats are reserved for Christians; the Iraqi Kurdish Parliament also reserves five seats for Christians.
 Under applicable Islamic law, Muslims are effectively prohibited from changing their religion, and women registered as Muslim are not permitted to marry non-Muslims.
 In October 2015 draft legislation was approved in Parliament to provide that where a husband or wife converts to Islam, any children of the couple are automatically also considered to be Muslim, prompting widespread objections by non-Muslim leaders.
-The draft legislation did not come into effect, was returned to Parliament by the Prime Minister and has yet to be ratified.
+Although this legislation has yet to be ratified, it is already applied in practice.

 Iraq ratified the International Covenant on Civil and Political Rights (ICCPR) on 25th January 1971.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Iraq’s ratification of the ICCPR was made without any reservation limiting its commitment to religious freedom.

 The advance and military offensive of Daesh (so-called ‘Islamic State’) in June 2014 led to mass displacement, including of Christians whose heartlands of Mosul and the Nineveh Plain area were overrun.
 Christians in these areas were presented with an ultimatum to convert to Islam, pay a subjugation tax (jizya), flee or be killed.
-On one night alone (August 6th-7th 2014), Christian leaders estimate that 120,000 Christians fled from their homes.
 Most who fled remain displaced in the KRG region, while others have fled to neighbouring countries or have sought asylum in Europe or elsewhere.
-There has been widespread desecration and destruction of churches, monasteries and other religious sites at the hands of Daesh.
+The extent of desecration and destruction of churches, monasteries and other religious sites by Daesh became apparent following their military defeat in 2017.
 While the scale and impact of the Daesh atrocities have been overwhelming for Iraq’s Christian communities, they do not represent a new phenomenon.
-In recent years, the growing sectarian tensions and security crisis in Iraq, primarily between Shi’a and Sunni Muslims, have left Christians and other minorities feeling increasingly vulnerable – Christian places of worship, homes or business premises have suffered violent attacks, and Christians have been subjected to kidnappings for ransom.
-Some Christian leaders discern an ongoing campaign of intimidation, not just by Daesh but also by Shi’a sources, to drive Christians away and appropriate their homes.
-The KRG region has remained relatively stable, and has afforded the greatest security for Christians.
+In recent years, the growing sectarian tensions and security crisis in Iraq, primarily between Shi’a and Sunni Muslims, have left Christians and other minorities feeling increasingly vulnerable – Christian places of worship, homes or business premises have suffered violent attacks, and Christians have been subjected to kidnappings for ransom or killings.
+Some Christian leaders discern an ongoing campaign of intimidation, not just by Daesh but also by Shi’a sources such as Al Hashd Al-Sha’bi, to drive Christians away and appropriate their homes and land.
+Some estimate that more than 70% of properties belonging to Christians in Baghdad and Basra have been seized following the widespread emigration of Christians since 2003.
+The KRG region has remained relatively stable, despite heightened tension around the independence referendum of October 2017 and has afforded the greatest security for Christians.
 Throughout Iraq there is strong family and societal pressure against those who choose to leave Islam.
 In extreme cases those who leave Islam can face violent responses from family members.